 Airodump scans the wireless network for packets and captures these packets into files

 From your scanning with Kismet as described in Part 1, you should have written down the following four pieces of information:

-MAC Address of the wireless Access Point (AP) MAC Address of the "Target" computer WEP key used Wi-Fi channel used
+MAC Address of the wireless Access Point (AP)

 In the following procedures, we will call our laptops, Auditor-A and Auditor-B and call the target computer Target.
 Let’s get started.